 Aggravated battery can entail a misdemeanor charge, punishable by up to a one-year jail term, up to a $1,000 fine, possible one-year probation, and restitution.
 Penalties for third degree felony aggravated battery include a possible three-year prison term, a potential $5,000 fine, up to five years’ probation, and restitution.

 As explained above, assault and battery are criminal issues which are punishable by fines, jail time, and other punitive measures.
 However, victims can also seek civil remedies for injuries sustained during the incident.

 Unlike other personal injury cases, which deal with negligence, filing a personal injury claim after a crime deals with intentional conduct.
 In addition to showing how the crime led to your injuries, you must also show that the person committed the act with the intent to cause you harm.
 Accordingly, these claims are often more complex when compared to conventional injury cases.
 As a result of the conduct being intentional, these cases often raise issues with how to recover and whether there is any insurance coverage for what occurred.
 You will need an expert to and we are here to help.

-Martinez, Hart, Thompson & Sanchez, P.C. has a reputation throughout Albuquerque for providing skilled and compassionate legal assistance to our clients.
+Martinez, Hart, Sanchez & Romero, P.C. has a reputation throughout Albuquerque for providing skilled and compassionate legal assistance to our clients.
 We’ve seen firsthand the devastation criminal acts can cause, which is why we’re so dedicated to providing the best legal counsel possible.